netdata/ansible/ansible/netdata-agent/Readme.md

 > netdata-agent.yml:

 Installs Netdata Packagecloud repository whenever possible.
 Installs Netdata agent latest available version, trying to avoid installation from other repositories.
+By default, the 'edge' is used.
+You can change the default in group_vars/all or set it in the command line using external variable:

+`ansible-playbook -e "distro=stable" netdata-agent.yml`

+Or you can set in on per host basis, using inventory file or hosts_var/hostname.

 > purge.yml: